pylipp/financeager/README.md

 ### More on configuration

 By default, financeager uses a `sqlite` database.
-If you want to use an `tinydb` database, specify it in the configuration file:
+If you want to use a `tinydb` database, specify it in the configuration file:

     [SERVICE]
     database_type = tinydb